How to Choose a Winter Tent

 Four-Season Mountaineering

 If you’re looking to summit a serious mountain like Denali or Mt.
-Rainier, choose an all-season mountaineering tent such as the Remote Series.
+Rainier, choose an all-season mountaineering tent such as one from the Remote Series.
 With generous vestibule storage space for bulky winter gear and a robust double-wall design for harsh winter conditions, these tents are built specifically for exposed, above-treeline mountaineering pursuits.
-A large footprint also means plenty of space for sitting out harsh winter storms, while a sturdy snow-flap helps guard the vestibule against blowing snow.
+A large footprint also means plenty of space for sitting out harsh winter storms, while snow flaps help protect the interior from blowing snow.

 Alpine Bivy

-If you’re an alpinist or a serious winter adventurer seeking ultralight construction and a smaller footprint for easier pitching on high-altitude ledges, look to the Advance Pro.
-Proven in extreme environments like the Himalayas, its durable single-wall design sheds weight for those who want a lighter pack as well as reliable protection in technical terrain.
-It utilizes nearly indestructible composite poles and can be set up fast even in a precarious position so you can escape incoming weather quickly.
+If you’re an alpinist or a serious winter adventurer seeking ultralight construction and a smaller footprint for easier pitching in small places, look to the Advance Pro.
+Proven in extreme environments like the Himalayas, its durable single-wall design sheds weight for those who want a lighter pack and provides reliable, fast-pitching protection in technical terrain.
+It utilizes nearly indestructible composite poles and can be set up fast, even in precarious positions, so you can quickly escape incoming weather.

 Four-season Ski Touring / Snowshoeing

 If you’re a backcountry traveler looking to camp on snow below treeline with some protection from the wind, look to the MSR Access Series.
-These tents are designed to offer the best of both worlds, with easy setup and double wall winter-grade warmth that’s light in your pack while skiing and climbing.
-This series features a lighter overall weight than the mountaineering types by forgoing the hoop vestibule and snow-flap of the mountaineering tents and utilizing strategic mesh placement for increased airflow and moisture control.
-It’s worth noting that if you’re planning a trip longer than a week and might be in the tent for extended periods while waiting out a storm, you may want to consider a tent with a larger footprint and vestibule such as the mountaineering-specific Remote Series.
+These tents are designed to offer the best of both worlds, with easy setup and double wall protection, yet they’re light in your pack while skiing and climbing.
+This series features a lighter overall weight than the mountaineering types by forgoing the hoop vestibule and snow flaps and utilizing strategic mesh placement for increased airflow and moisture control.
+Suppose you’re planning a trip longer than a week and might be in the tent for extended periods while waiting out a storm.
+In that case, you may want to consider a tent with a larger footprint and vestibule, such as the mountaineering-specific Remote Series.

 Step 3: Choose your Performance Features